xang1234/at_sea/README.md

 # Predicting Ship Loading at Port

 Due to unfamiliarity with AWS, most of the processing was done using compute on Kaggle.
+Refer to `master` branch for submission, `curiosity` branch is done out of interest.

 ## Preprocessing